Simple Past or Past Perfect – English Tense Comparison

 After/before/when with Simple Past and Past Perfect

-The simple past and the past perfect share some signal words.
+The simple past and the past perfect simple share some signal words.
 The table below explains the differences for three of the most common signal words.

 Simple Past Past Perfect